dunbar12138/DSNeRF/README.md

 #### Generate camera poses and sparse depth information using COLMAP (optional)

-This step is necessary only when you want to run on your own real data.
+This step is necessary only when you want to run on your data.

 First, place your scene directory somewhere.
 See the following directory structure for an example:
 ```